 Diles began his career in intercollegiate athletic administration as an Assistant Athletic Director at Central Michigan University from 1989-91 and moved to a similar position at Auburn University from 1991-94 before being named to the head post at St. Bonaventure.

 Diles also served as assistant director of public relations for the New York Jets and was a ticket and marketing intern for the New England Patriots in 1984.
 He also served as Director of Athletics at Dexter Community Schools from 1987 to 1989 and was an administrative assistant at the University of Michigan (1985-87).

 A native of Bloomfield Hills, Mich., Diles is a 1983 graduate of Ohio University, where he also earned a master's degree in sports administration.
 He was awarded a Doctor of Education (Ed.D.) degree from the University of Michigan in 1988.

 Diles is married to Suzanne Irene Diles, and they have two sons, Matthew and Mitchell.
 Matthew is a commissioned officer in the U.S. Army and graduate of Bucknell University.
-Mitchell, a Case Western Reserve graduate, is a first-year law student at Washington & Lee.
+Mitchell, a Case Western Reserve graduate, recently graduated from Washington & Lee Law School.